matthewsttr/matthewsttr.github.io/_posts/2025-07-22-PythonSetupWindows.md

 [newwinlogo]: https://i.sstatic.net/B8Zit.png
 [oldwinlogo]: https://i.sstatic.net/T0oPO.png

 To solve differential equations in Python, we will use a trio of Python libraries: SymPy, SciPy, and Matplotlib.
-This page gives instructions on how to set up an environment to use these libraries on Windows.
+This page gives instructions on how to set up a virtual environment to use these libraries on Windows.
 After following the instructions on this page, you should be able to:

 1. Create a virtual environment using venv
 2. Install SymPy, SciPy, and Matplotlib into your new virtual environment using pip